schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/configuration/network_settings.md

 #### WiFi Hostname :material-form-textbox:{title="Textbox"}

-The host name with which OpenDTU logs on to various services (DNS server, MQTT server, mDNS).
+The host name with which OpenDTU-OnBattery logs on to various services (DNS server, MQTT server, mDNS).
 This name must be unique in the LAN[^2].
 The text `%06X` will be replaced internally by the ChipID of the ESP.
 This helps to keep the hostname unique.
 The hostname will be also used if the ESP is connected via ethernet.

 #### Enable DHCP :material-toggle-switch:{title="Switch"}

-If DHCP is enabled the OpenDTU will request it's network information like IP/Netmask/Gateway from e.g. your router.
+If DHCP is enabled the OpenDTU-OnBattery will request it's network information like IP/Netmask/Gateway from e.g. your router.
 If you disable this function you have to enter these settings manually.

 ### Static IP Configuration